oluyinkaawoyemi/Generator-Runtime-Analysis/README.md

 <img src="https://github.com/oluyinkaawoyemi/Generator-Runtime-Analysis/blob/main/download-removebg-preview.png" alt="Generator" width="150"/>

 This is an analysis of the Generator runtime to enable stakeholders have proper servicing schedule, while defining diesel usage for the generator sets available.
+This analysis was carried out between the beginning of the second week in January and the end of February, 2022.

 <img src="https://github.com/oluyinkaawoyemi/Generator-Runtime-Analysis/blob/main/Screenshot%20(53).png" alt="Generator" width="700"/>